coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

     }
     ```

-1. Attach the AWS managed policy `AmazonVPCFullAccess` to the AWS Glue ETL job IAM role to allow it to automatically configure the VPC.
+1. Attach the AWS managed policy `AmazonVPCFullAccess` to the AWS Glue ETL job IAM role to allow it to automatically provision the VPC.

 1. Create the Data Catalog Connection in the [AWS Glue console](https://console.aws.amazon.com/gluestudio/home#/connectors).

     ![Data Catalog Connection to Amazon Redshift](glue_connection_redshift.png)

+    {: .note}
+    The database name you choose in the connection details will not be used by the ETL workflow.
+Any valid database will work.

     ![Data Catalog Connection settings](glue_connection_redshift_settings.png)

+    {: .important }
+    We will use the name of the Data Catalog Connection in the [Cleanse-to-Consume ETL job modification](#cleanse-to-consume-etl-job-modification) steps.

 ### Cleanse-to-Consume ETL job modification